What is chaos gardening? And why it works for Australian gardens

 5. Expect winners and losses

 Not every seedling will thrive.
 Thinning overcrowded patches or removing invasive species keeps the garden dynamic without imposing strict control.
+In a native chaos garden, losses are usually quickly filled by something more suited to that exact spot.

 6. Observe before intervening

 Chaos gardening rewards patience.
 Let plants reveal where they perform best before deciding what stays or needs shifting.
+The most interesting native gardens are often the ones where the gardener held back long enough to see what the garden wanted to become.

 Why you should try chaos gardening

 At its core, chaos gardening is simply gardening with a willingness to experiment.
-Every gardener, no matter their style, plants with the same expectation — that something will take hold, that flowers will appear and that the garden will evolve.
+Every gardener, no matter their style, plants with the same expectation: that something will take hold, that flowers will appear and that the garden will evolve.
+What distinguishes the chaos approach is its accessibility.
+It removes the pressure of perfect spacing, colour theory or botanical knowledge and replaces it with trust in natural processes.